 The short answer to the previous question is, yes, there is much more to know about D3.
-Newer evidence suggests that D3 plays a major role in regulating the immune system regarding the fight against infections.
-In fact, I would suggest that based on my research, Vitamin D3 and proper hydration are simply “must-haves.”
+Newer evidence suggests that D3 plays a major role in regulating the immune system in the fight against infections.
+I would suggest that, based on my research, Vitamin D3 and proper hydration are “must-haves.”
 There are several reasons for this.

 Here’s the breakdown.
-Research has uncovered that Vitamin D regulates something called the cathelicidin antimicrobial peptide gene (the body’s natural antibiotic), which means it might be an essential part of our fight against infectious diseases (Gombart, 2009).
-For clarity, it is well known that cathelicidin has broad-spectrum activity against a wide variety of pathogens, including gram-negative and gram-positive bacteria, viruses, and fungi.
-Studies are ongoing, but the outlook is very promising.
+Research has uncovered that Vitamin D regulates the cathelicidin antimicrobial peptide gene (the body’s natural antibiotic), which might be an essential part of our fight against infectious diseases (Gombart, 2009).
+For clarity, it is well known that cathelicidin has broad-spectrum activity against various pathogens, including gram-negative and gram-positive bacteria, viruses, and fungi.
+Studies are ongoing, but the outlook is auspicious.
 For example, they know that vitamin D enhances the bactericidal activity of human macrophages, even against Mycobacterium tuberculosis, the causative agent of TB – a global killer (Yamshchikov, Desai, Blumberg, Ziegler & Tangpricha, 2009).

-Tuberculosis is once again becoming a major problem throughout the world, infecting almost a third of the population globally.
+Tuberculosis is again becoming a significant problem worldwide, infecting almost a third of the population globally.
 The prevalence of drug-resistant strains is an even bigger issue, but two studies have now linked vitamin D to the successful prevention and treatment of TB.
 Specifically, they have found that the body is converting and activating the vitamin, which helps create a protein that kills the bacteria.
 In one placebo-controlled study, patients who received 10,000 IU of vitamin D a day had an astounding 100% cure rate over time (Nursyam, 2006).
-Conversely, they are finding that vitamin D deficiency might actually lead to an increased susceptibility to infection in the first place.
+Conversely, they are finding that vitamin D deficiency might lead to an increased susceptibility to infection in the first place.
 Of course, this brings any advice about removing ourselves from the sun into question.
 Regardless, and if sun avoidance is necessary, the good news is that vitamin D supplementation may treat or even prevent infections.
 That’s big news.
-In fact, in some clinics, vitamin D is now considered a tier 2 treatment.
+In some clinics, vitamin D is now considered a tier 2 treatment.

 Unfortunately, few people get enough.
 Vitamin D deficiency is now recognized as an epidemic in the United States.
 They call it hypovitaminosis D. There are more than 3 million reported US cases per year and an untold number of cases that medical professionals are currently unaware of because they go unreported.

 The sad part is that hypovitaminosis D is a relatively easy fix in most cases.
-This simple correction could also help address many things ranging from obesity to multiple sclerosis.
+This simple correction could also help address many things, from obesity to multiple sclerosis.
 It has also been reported to treat Rheumatoid Arthritis and irritable bowel syndrome, not to mention cancer prevention.
-Speaking of which, you should know that there are well over 800 studies showing vitamin D’s effectiveness for cancer prevention and treatment (Mercola, 2009).
+You should know that there are over 800 studies showing vitamin D’s effectiveness in cancer prevention and treatment (Mercola, 2009).

 Here is the problem.
 Human skin makes large amounts of vitamin D when lots of skin is exposed to the sun.
 For most, our modern lifestyles and work habits do not exactly keep us shirtless in the sun every week.
 Add in the bad medical advice to avoid the sun in the first place, and we have drastically reduced vitamin D in our lives.
 This issue is exacerbated in those with darker skin.
 Not good!